3 Ways to Check If an Object Has a Property in JavaScript

 property is missing.

-Now you can see an idea: you can compare with undefined
+Now you can see the idea: you can compare with undefined

 to determine the existence of the property.